mariaidavi/DS_Nano_Final_Project/Blog.md

    - Expand the dataset using additional data augmentation techniques (e.g., rotation, translation, flipping) to enhance model generalization and handling of variations in dog poses and backgrounds.
    - Consider ensemble methods by building an ensemble of multiple models to leverage the diversity of predictions and improve overall performance.

-## Introduction
-In today's blog post, we delve into the fascinating world of artificial intelligence and explore how we can build a model to classify dog breeds.
-We'll go through the step-by-step process of creating a dog breed classifier that can detect both dogs and humans, and even find a resemblance between humans and specific dog breeds.
-This project demonstrates the power of deep learning and convolutional neural networks (CNNs) in image classification tasks.

 ## Dataset and Preprocessing

 **Data description**: